WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 `wp_interactivity_state` allows the initialization of the global state on the server, which will be used to process the directives on the server and then will be merged with any global state defined in the client.

-Initializing state on the server allows you to use many critical WordPress APIs, including [AJAX](https://developer.wordpress.org/plugins/javascript/ajax/), or [nonces](https://developer.wordpress.org/plugins/javascript/enqueuing/#nonce).
+Initializing the global state on the server also allows you to use many critical WordPress APIs, including [AJAX](https://developer.wordpress.org/plugins/javascript/ajax/), or [nonces](https://developer.wordpress.org/plugins/javascript/enqueuing/#nonce).

 The `wp_interactivity_state` function receives two arguments, a string with the namespace that will be used as a reference and an associative array containing the values.